AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/navigation.md

 ### Toolbars {#program-overview-toolbar}

-The toolbars for the program overview are very similar to those of the [My Programs console.](#my-programs-toolbars) Only the differences are illustrated here.
+The toolbars for the program overview are similar to those of the [My Programs console](#my-programs-toolbars).
+Only the differences are illustrated here.

 #### Cloud Manager Header {#cloud-manager-header-2}